Let’s establish the facts of the matter. We’re all bullish on blockchain. Right?

-The New Technology on the “Block”.
+The New Technology on the “Block”

-But is the Real Estate sector ready for Blockchain technology?
+But is the real estate sector ready for blockchain technology?

-Bullish on Blockchain; The Cost and Benefit Analysis.
+The Cost and Benefit Analysis

 What do you think?
 Let us know in the comment section below.